FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/skupriceid.md

 ### Impacts of 1.0 ChargeCategory and ChargeClass cleanup

-The following table serves as the basis for reviewing the SkuPriceId spec, as well as price, cost, quantity metrics, etc., impacted by the ChargeCategory and ChargeClass columns cleanup
+The following table serves as the basis for reviewing the SkuPriceId spec, as well as price, cost, quantity metrics, etc., impacted by the ChargeCategory and ChargeClass columns cleanup.

 | ChargeCategory | ChargeClass                             | perSku/bulk                       | SkuId            | SkuPriceId       |
 |----------------|-----------------------------------------|-----------------------------------|------------------|------------------|